Results Monitoring Database

 User Guide

-The PIDG Results Monitoring Database Explained
+The PIDG Impact Monitoring Database Explained

-This is intended to provide a quick guide to the key terms found in the PIDG Results Monitoring Database.
-You can also download the Glossary as a PDF.
+This is intended to provide a quick guide to the key terms found in the PIDG Impact Monitoring Database.
+For a more complete explanation of the PIDG Impact Management System, please see our latest disclosure against the Operating Principles for Impact Management.

 Introduction

-Measuring PIDG’s Development Impact
+Measuring PIDG's Sustainable Development Impact

-1. a PIDG Company ('Facility') makes a financial commitment (predicted);
+a PIDG Company ('Facility') makes a financial commitment (predicted);

-2. the project reaches financial close (predicted); and
+the project reaches financial close (predicted); and

-3. the project commences commerical operations (actual).
+the project commences commercial operations (actual).

-Key Development Impact Outcomes Main Features
+Key Development Impact Outcomes |

-Total Investment Commitment:
+Total Investment Commitment: |

 Investment from commercial entities:

-• Domestic commercial finance (equity and/or debt);
+Domestic commercial finance (equity and/or debt);

-• Foreign commerical finance (equity and/or debt)
+Foreign commercial finance (equity and/or debt)

 Investment from Development Finance Institutions (DFIs):

-• DFI Finance (equity and/or debt)
+DFI Finance (equity and/or debt)

-Access to Infrastructure:
+Access to Infrastructure: |

 Number of additional women and men expected to have access to new infrastructure.